 Jane Esselstyn RN is a fresh and charismatic voice on the whole food, plant-based diet.
 She brings her perspective and passion as a woman, nurse, researcher, and mother to creating on-ramps to the plant-based way of life.
 Jane is an avid and inventive designer of plant-based recipes and the co-author of The Prevent and Reverse Heart Disease Cookbook with her next door neighbor and mom, Ann.
 And she created the recipe section of #1 NYTimes bestseller, Plant-Strong, and The Seven Day Rescue, by Rip Esselstyn with recipes by Jane Esselstyn.
-And she is co-author of The Engine 2 Cookbook, pub date 12/26/17.
+And she is co-author of the newly published The Engine 2 Cookbook.

 Jane has worked as a science, outdoor, and health educator for over 28 years, and more recently a researcher.
 The Journal of Pediatrics recently published the study she worked on with the Cleveland Clinic observing the effect of a plant-based diet on pediatric obesity and hypercholesterolemia.
 Jane created the classroom curriculum and the kitchen curriculum and creations for the month long study.
 A tireless champion for kids and their health, Jane brings remarkable clarity, compassion, and humor to the table.

 When not working on recipes or research, Jane teaches Sexuality Education to middle schoolers.
 Many of the basic healthy messages around being a sexual being for middle school kids make their way into Jane’s adult presentations in hilarious and educational ways.

 Jane met her husband and fellow plant-based educator, Brian Hart, while working as a field instructor for Outward Bound.
 They have three plant-based children.
 Jane graduated from the University of Michigan, where she competed nationally as a recruited swimmer and rower, and earned a B.S. in Nursing from Kent State University.